 OCHA’s Grant Management System (GMS) is a standard online platform for the management of all CBPFs.
 CHF partners use this interface to submit project proposals and reports, and the HFU coordinates project review, monitoring and partner performance.
 The GMS Business Intelligence is a newly developed tool to display the data in a meaningful and useful structure, which will help users to analyse the ongoing business process with a consolidated view.

-The CHF is administered by the Multi-Partner Trust Fund (MPTF) Office of the United Nations Development Programme (UNDP) in accordance with its financial regulations and rules.
-Donors contributing to the CHF sign a Standard Administrative Arrangement (SAA), which includes information regarding the terms, conditions and payment modality of contributions.
+The AHF is administered by the Multi-Partner Trust Fund (MPTF) Office of the United Nations Development Programme (UNDP) in accordance with its financial regulations and rules.
+Donors contributing to the AHF sign a Standard Administrative Arrangement (SAA), which includes information regarding the terms, conditions and payment modality of contributions.
 This is a standard agreement that donors use to channel the funding to various UN MPTFs.
-In addition, the MPTF maintains the publicly accessible GATEWAY with statements of donor commitments, deposits, transfers and other financial information related to the CHF.
+In addition, the MPTF maintains the publicly accessible GATEWAY with statements of donor commitments, deposits, transfers and other financial information related to the AHF.

 For additional information and resources on life-saving assistance through OCHA-managed pooled funds, including the Central Emergency Response Fund and the Financial Tracking Service, visit: www.unocha.org/our-work/humanitarian-financing